Choosing Your Dehydrator

 This is on a par with the innovative IR D5 Infrared dehydrator for noise.

 Next comes the Excalibur Dehydrator range and this is slightly louder again.
-As a rough guide, it sounds a bit like an average fan oven so these are more suited to utility areas or even being located in a garage if the sound proofing between rooms is not good.
+As a rough guide, they sound somewhat like an average fan oven so these are more suited to utility areas or even being located in a garage if the sound proofing between rooms is not good.
 Being the loudest in the range certainly hasn’t prevented the Excalibur from being our best selling dehydrator by far and most people can accommodate the noise level.
 The Excalibur is still the dehydrator of choice for most raw and living foods enthusiasts.

 Summary of the Different Brands of Dehydrator